the-hyp0cr1t3/CC/Sublime Text Setup.md

-# Setting up C++ for competitive programming in Sublime Text
+# Setting up C++ in Sublime Text for Competitive Programming

 I use and recommend Sublime Text over other editors/IDEs because it is light weight and fast.
 IDEs in general are heavy and slow.
 Sublime also has many shortcuts and features to explore.

 ### MinGW (GNU C/C++ compiler collection for Windows 64-bit)